kodethon/Docs/source/courses/problems_overview.rst

 .. code-block:: yaml

     test-name/
-        YOUR_TEST_FILE(s)
-        src/
-        test/
+        autograder/
+        handout/
+        .snapshots/
+        submission/
         .submissions/
-        .snapshots/

-- test-name/YOUR_TEST_FILE(s)
+- autograder/
-    The test script file can be any type of file that should be invoked within the command section in the config.yml
+    The folder that contains all files needed for grading a submission.

-- src/
+- handout/
-    The src folder should contain the files you expect your users to have.
+    The handout folder should contain the files you expect your users to have.
 It must contain a file called README.

+- .snapshots/
+    The snapshots folder is where all student submissions are stored.

-- test/
+- submission/
     The test folder can optionally contain a test submission that can be used to test grading.

 - .submissions/
     The submissions folder is where a student's latest submission will be stored.
     Inside each submission folder will be the submitted files along with an output file with your test script's output.

-- .snapshots/
-    The snapshots folder is where all student submissions are stored.